DanielAguilar25/UniHub/README.md

 # UniHub
-A campus web app for UTRGV College of Engineering and Computer Science (CECS) students to find study partners, discover clubs, stay updated on campus events, and connect with peers.
+A campus website for UTRGV College of Engineering and Computer Science (CECS) students to find study partners, discover clubs, stay updated on campus events, and connect with peers.

 ---